NWChemEx/PluginPlay/tests/README.md

 tests Directory
 ===============

-This directory contains the unit tests and tutorials for the SDE repository.
+This directory contains the unit tests and tutorials for the pluginplay repository.
 The unit test file/directory structure follows the same structure as the source code.
 This directory additionally contains the header file `test_common.hpp`, which contains facade property types and modules for testing purposes.
 These